 Today we’re tackling the flatten tool!
 This is one the most simple tools to use in the layers panel, because it only has one main purpose:

 - Changing images from standard shapes to print-then-cut shapes.

 Let’s see what this means and how to do it.

 Print then Cut is a really great feature of the Cricut.
 It allows you to print an image on your home printer, and then your Cricut will cut around the edge of the shape.
 I have an extensive Print then Cut tutorial on my calendar, but in the meantime, you can read this post about using Print then Cut.

 There are three primary ways to go about creating a Print Then Cut image.

 First, you can upload a JPG or PNG and the software will turn it into a Print Then Cut image.
-You can learn more about uploading files to the Cricut Design Space here.
+Learn more about uploading files to the Cricut Design Space.

 Second, you can open up the layers panel for the image and change it from a cut type to a print type.
 This second method is the best method if you are only changing one layer to print then cut.

 And third, you can use Flatten.

 Using Flatten to Create a Print Then Cut Image